mindy-tran/FiveTwelveGame/doc/HOWTO.md

 ```

 The game manager and view component expect the
-Board object to contain an list of lists of tiles.
+Board object to contain a list of lists of tiles.
 Soon we will need to initialize that properly, but for
 now we'll just leave a stub definition, so our first
 cut at the constructor (the ```__init__``` method) is